Andrea-Augello/Binary-calculator/README.md

 According to the data from [@kinkead1975typing] and [@wiklund1987optimizing], the expected typing speed of a user is such that these added delays would not introduce noticeable unresponsiveness.

 ## Output

+With the same objective of achieving low coupling the file `output.f` contains all the words related to the output functions.

+Since there is no direct relationship between how many bits the display can show and the actual size of the numbers (although it would be a natural choice to have them coincide), the code begins declaring the size of the display, followed by the GPIO pins used to control the output.

 ## Inner representation